Seniors with Alzheimer’s Can Enjoy the Holidays – Here’s How!

 That could mean choosing something meaningful to them like trimming the Christmas tree, lighting the menorah, singing traditional songs, or baking special holiday treats.

-Letting your older adult participate in the holiday preparations helps them feel included and get familiar with the upcoming festivities.
+Allowing older adults to participate in holiday preparations helps them feel included and become familiar with the upcoming festivities.

-Focus on their current abilities and have them help with small tasks they can successfully accomplish.
-They’ll feel useful and be happily occupied while you work on other things.
+Focus on their current abilities and have them assist with small tasks they can accomplish.
+They’ll feel helpful and be happily occupied while you work on other things.

 Activity suggestions: